mohammed-fs/Answers/answers2.md

 <h4>name:</h4> Mark stale issues and pull requests:
 name: (refers to the name of the workflow as it will appear in the Actions tab of the GitHub repository.)

-on: specifies the event that automatically triggers the workflow file.
+<h4>on:</h4> specifies the event that automatically triggers the workflow file.
 Such an event can, for example be a push event, so that the jobs run every time someone pushes a change to the repository.
 You can set up the workflow to only run on certain branches, paths, or tags.

-  schedule: (refers to how often and when the specific trigger event is fired.
+  <h4>schedule:</h4> (refers to how often and when the specific trigger event is fired.
 You can schedule a workflow to run at specific UTC times using POSIX cron syntax.
 Scheduled workflows run on the latest commit on the default or base branch.
 The shortest interval you can run scheduled workflows is once every 5 minutes.

   - cron: "30 1 * * *"  this refers to the minute (30) hour (1) and *** for the day

-jobs:
+<h4>jobs:</h4>
 •	composed of a collection steps, which in turn consisting of specific actions.
 •	Those actions can be shell scripts or other stand alone commands
 •	Jobs are triggered by an event and
-stale:
+<h4>stale:</h4>
 •	is a branch that has not had any commits in the previous 3 months.
 •	This generally indicates an old/unmaintained/not current branch. ...
 •	So a "stale git branch" is generally a branch of the repository that hasn't been touched in a long time

-runs-on: ubuntu-latest
+<h4>runs-on:</h4> ubuntu-latest
 •	(Configures the job to run and be executed on the latest fresh virtual machine (container)
 •	based on Ubuntu Linux OS based runner hosted by GitHub.)

- Steps:
+ <h4>Steps:</h4>
 •	(specify or define the order in which actions and commands are executed in order  to fulfil a job;
 •	they contain a collection of actions, that enable you accomplish the specified job.)
     - uses: actions/stale@v1 => refers to the version of the stale